AtlasOfLivingAustralia/data-management/.github/ISSUE_TEMPLATE/full-index-check.md

 **Manual Index Switch**

 If manual index switch is needed run DAG `Update-Collection-Alias`
 - Update config value:  "new_collection": "new-biocache" set "new-biocache' to lastest collection.
+Find new collection name in either SOLR Admin or in `Create SOLR collection` step of Full Index dag run.

   For example:  "new_collection": "biocache-2025-03-05-16-00"
 - Leave other config values unchanged